What is SMSTS – Site Management Safety Training Scheme Online Course by CITB?

 Who is the SMSTS Online Course for?

-The SMSTS online course is the ‘next step’ for construction professionals who hold, or are looking to hold, a more senior position in their organisation.
+The Site Management Safety Training Scheme qualification is the ‘next step’ for construction professionals who hold, or are looking to hold, a more senior position in their organisation.
 Site managers, agents and quantity surveyors will be required to book a place on this programme; construction and project directors will also benefit from its content.
-To summarise, the SMSTS course will benefit any member of staff who is responsible for a team of workers and who needs to plan, organise and monitor their output in a safe, industry-compliant way.
+To summarise, the SMSTS online course will benefit any member of staff who is responsible for a team of workers and who needs to plan, organise and monitor their output in a safe, industry-compliant way.

 SMSTS Online Course Content